LucinoGarcia/Medical-Insurance-Cost/README.md

 # Model Building
 Linear Regression, Decision Tree, and Random Forests were the three model candidates due to their ability to model both categorical and continuous data.

-# Potential Implications
+# Implications
+- **Smoking Dominates Costs**: Smoking status is the most critical factor, contributing 62.6% to insurance cost prediction.
+- **BMI Matters**: BMI is the second most important predictor, influencing 20.97% of insurance cost variation.
+- **Age Counts**: Age is significant, contributing 12.53% to insurance cost prediction.
+- **Other Factors Are Less Impactful**: Children, sex, and region have limited impact, collectively contributing 4.9% to prediction.